In a previous post, we began a discussion on grounded theory traits. There are at least six traits of grounded as listed below.

 A narrative form involves the development of propositions but rather than being only statements, the statements are connected to create a description of the central phenomenon.
-This involves a high level of creative to not only interpret the data but to capture in a narrative description.
+This involves a high level of creativity to not only interpret the data but to capture in a narrative description.

 Memos are short notes a researcher takes while conducting grounded theory research.
-There similar to field notes but they involve personal reflection rather than raw data.
+They’re similar to field notes but they involve personal reflection rather than raw data.
 Memos help to shape the data analysis aspect of grounded theory.

 Grounded theory is a useful way to assess processes that take place in the real world.
 These six characteristics provide some basic information about this approach.